jessetane/tsync/readme.md

 ```

 ### Note
 > In the example above only one pipeline gets created as there is only one file to sync - a unique pipeline is required for each file being synced however, and all pipelines execute concurrently.
-To control resource consumption an artificial limit of 100 concurrently active pipelines is imposed.
-You can use the `-c` option to adjust this limit.
+You can use the [`-c`](https://github.com/jessetane/tsync#option) flag if you need to limit the number of concurrent pipelines.

 ## Install
 ```bash